ERP

 Sage Intacct

-Sage Intacct started as an independent US business, acquired by Sage in 2017 to fill their SaaS gap.
-Purpose-built for financial management, not retrofitted from older systems.
+Sage Intacct is purpose-built for financial management, not retrofitted from older systems.
+Started as an independent US business, acquired by Sage in 2017 to fill their SaaS gap.

-When it makes sense: You're services-focused, need sophisticated financial reporting, manage multiple entities or currencies, and want best-in-class finance functionality without full ERP overhead.
+Makes sense when you're services-focused, need sophisticated financial reporting, manage multiple entities or currencies, and want best-in-class finance functionality without full ERP overhead.
+Cloud-native from inception, exceptional for services businesses and subsidiaries of US companies.
+Built-in multi-entity consolidation and dimensional reporting.
+Typical implementation: 6-12 weeks for most deployments.

 Sage 200